-- 1. Is voluntary on your part and the school district's part; - 2.
-Is not used to deny or delay your right to a due process hearing, or to deny any other rights provided under Part B of IDEA; and - 3.
-Is conducted by a qualified and impartial mediator who is trained in effective mediation techniques.
+- 1. Voluntary on your part and the school district's part. - Not used to deny or delay your right to a due process hearing, or to deny any other rights provided under Part B of IDEA. - 3.
+Conducted by a qualified and impartial mediator who is trained in effective mediation techniques which means that the mediator: - May not be an employee of NHED or the school district that is involved in the education or care of your child; and - Must not have a personal or professional interest which conflicts with the mediator's objectivity.